jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2019-08-02-50-ways-to-show-someone-you-love-them-without-having-sex.md

 layout: mendokusai
 author: Jonny Spicer
 title: 50 Ways To Show Someone You Love Them Without Having Sex
-tags: [ Wellbeing, Relationships ]
+tags: [ Wellbeing, Dating and Relationships ]
 ---
 I've never spoken especially highly of the sex education I received at school, as frankly I feel like it left me wholly unprepared for the complex, emotional realities of sex itself.
 At the fairly young age of 13 or so, I distinctly remember the inhabitants of our all male form being handed out purple leaflets, emblazoned with the religion-reminiscent heading '50 ways to show someone you love them without having sex'.